avisek77/conflict-of-interest-tool/Project/README.md

 everytime we update anythings please update here!!! please start doing project inside the project folder!!

+26/08/2025  - Just had a look at what Avisek and Nicholas have been working on, looks really good.
+            - I've provided some comments on where I think we should go from here, would need to review in a group call and see what we can cook up.
+                - Ben